Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Morpho-kinematic modeling

-For this work, the velocity field is defined by a homologous flow \citep{Steffen2009} that increases linearly with distance from the nebular center.
-However, to reproduce point-symmetric knots in the P--V diagrams of Hb 4, a decelerating velocity linearly decreasing with distance from the nebular center is used.
-To model each object, we carefully choose a 3-D geometry model and adjust various geometric parameters, along with inclination and origination angles, in order to reproduce those kinematic features seen in the P--V diagram and velocity channel maps of each object, while 2-D rendered images are expected to resemble the associated archival image.
+For this work, the velocity field is defined by a homologous expansion \citep{Steffen2009} that increases linearly with distance from the nebular center.
+However, to reproduce the point-symmetric knots in the P--V diagrams of Hb 4, we use a decelerating velocity law that linearly decreases with distance from the nebular center.
+To model each object, we carefully choose a 3D geometry model and adjust various geometric parameters, along with the inclination and origination angles, in order to reproduce those kinematic features seen in the P--V arrays and velocity channels of each object, while the 2D rendered images are also expected to resemble the associated archival image.
 The inclination ($i$) relative to the line of sight, the position angle (PA) of the on-sky orientation, and geometric parameters are modified in an iterative process until the model velocity maps and P--V diagram closely resemble the kinematic observations.
-We were able to construct 3-D morpho-kinematic models of the 12 PNe.
+We were able to construct 3D morpho-kinematic models of the 12 PNe.
 For the compact PN Sa\,3-107, we do not have any available high-resolution images.
-The \textit{HST}/MIRVIS image of PB\,6 taken with a short exposure of $22$ sec and long-pass band (4950--9450 {\AA}) is not suitable for morpho-kinematic modeling, but it suggests a complex morphology with multi-scale features similar to NGC\,5189 \citep{Danehkar2018a}.
-Figure~\ref{wc1:model:shape} shows the final \textsc{shape} mesh models of the 12 objects viewed from two different inclination angles ($i=0^{\circ}$ and 90$^{\circ}$), together with the best-fitting inclination ($i$) and orientation (PA; see Table~\ref{wc1:tab:shapemodel}) before rendering, and the rendered result, respectively.
+The \textit{HST}/MIRVIS image of PB\,6 is not suitable for morpho-kinematic modeling, but it may suggest a complex morphology with multi-scale features similar to NGC\,5189 \citep{Danehkar2018a}.
+To reproduce the WiFeS observations, we configured the seeing parameters in \textsc{shape} according to the WiFeS spatial resolution that resulted in the convoluted P--V and channel outputs, while 2D rendered images were made without the convolution processing for comparison with the high-resolution archival images.

+Figure~\ref{wc1:model:shape} depicts the final \textsc{shape} mesh models of the 12 objects viewed from the top ($i=0^{\circ}$) and front ($i=90^{\circ}$), as well as the best-fitting inclinations ($i$) and orientations (PA; see Table~\ref{wc1:tab:shapemodel}) before rendering and the rendered images, respectively (for all the objects available in the online journal).
+Additionally, an interactive X3D viewer of each \textsc{shape} mesh model is provided in Figure~\ref{wc1:figures:shape:models} for the online journal.\footnote{The files of the interactive figure (14 three-dimensional models), including those for Th\,2-A \citep{Danehkar2015a} and M\,2-42 \citep{Danehkar2016}, are available in the X3D file format and archived on Zenodo (doi:\href{https://doi.org/10.5281/zenodo.5393974}{10.5281/zenodo.5393974}).}